fletchjp/CANCMDDC2/README.md

 # CANCMDDC2

+CANCMDDC2 is a program designed to enable a user to control the power to track sections through a set of controllers.

+The original idea, called CANCMDDC, was to be a DC equivalent of the MERG CANCMD which controls locos using DCC.

+The method is to use the same control methods as CANCMD, so that CANCAB controllers and also JMRI can be assigned track sections using a number in the same way as engine numbers are used in DCC.

+The first versions used this method to control fixed track sections using CBUS.

+The method has been extended to allow encoders and a keypad to be built into the controller box.

+At all these stages the operation has been on an Arduino, currently an Arduino MEGA.

+The idea occurred to extend the use of CBUS to include events.
+This has involved a rewrite of the software to use Duncan Greenwood's Arduino CBUS library.

+This was given the name CANCMDDC2 although the name on FCU will be CANCMDDC.

+The current code is the result of a series of rewrites to improve the structure of the code.

+The idea is to make the code configurable for a range of different hardware to suit different users.

 ## Version 5

 This is a new branch where I am going to do some work to restructure the code and sort out some of the difficulties.

+I am putting quite a lot of the configuration code into separate header files to reduce the size of the main code.

+The idea is to get to the point where it easy for users to configure things for their choice of hardware.

 ## Latest news